Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

-Red hair colors are vibrant and interesting, and when you dye your hair red, you can choose from a range of different shades.
-Whether you prefer a color that is a little more modest and natural, or want your hair to broadcast its individuality far and wide, there's a shade of red hair color to suit everyone.
+Red hair colors are vibrant and interesting, and when you dye your hair red, you can choose from a diverse range of shades.
+Whether you prefer a color that is a little more modest and natural or you want your hair to showcase its individuality far and wide, there's a shade of red hair color that will suit you.

 Dyeing Hair Red

 To dye hair red, you need to have a good idea of the shade you want to achieve first.
 Once you've found a shade you like, you will know exactly how much work is involved in attaining the color and keeping it vibrant.